ws1227/YJSafeKVO/README.md

 #### What's `@keyPath` ?

 It's the feature for key path validation during compile time.
 Since `#keyPath` will be supported for Swift 3 by Apple officially, it is clear that key path compile checking is not only provide safe code, but also becoming the trend now.
 Use it as similar as using `@selector(..)` in Objective C.

+Replacing `[foo observeKeyPath:@"name" ...]` with `[foo observeKeyPath:@keyPath(foo.name) ...]`.
+The `@keyPath` only delete first path component and keep the rest.
+So do not use `self.foo.name` for key path validation because it will be truncated like @"foo.name" as key path parameter and make things go wrong.
+See `YJKVCMacros.h` for more information.

 <br>